Visitor's Guide to Rodanthe, NC

 Nags Head Dolphin Watch is a two-hour dolphin tour conducted by marine biologists on a 40-foot covered pontoon boat on the Roanoke Sound.
 During the tour, you will learn how the biologists conduct their research, learn about the local habitat along the boat's route, see waterfowl and marine animals and meet some of the researcher's favorite bottlenose dolphins, many of which have their own names.

 Reserve a stay at a KOA vacation rental or Camping Cabin and get a front-row seat to all of the Outer Banks' scenic beauty and family-friendly recreational activities.
-Learn more about available lodging options and start planning your camping vacation today!
+Learn more about available lodging options or give our campground a call to start planning your vacation today!